Westpac Banking (WBC) H2 2024 earnings summary

 Expense growth likely to continue at a similar pace, driven by technology, wage growth, and Unite investment.

-Credit quality expected to remain sound, with manageable further deterioration.
+Credit quality expected to remain sound, with manageable or modest further deterioration.

 Latest events from Westpac Banking